spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/configure-services.md

 [MariaDB](https://mariadb.org/) is provided as a service by default.
 MariaDB is about 40% faster on write operations when compared, for example, to PostgreSQL.

-Anyway, you can switch to MySQL or PostgreSQL, as described in the following sections.
+You can switch to MySQL or PostgreSQL as described in the following sections.

 ### MariaDB